Environmental

 Competition for jobs in this sector is high and work experience could be the deciding factor to securing a graduate job.
 Undertaking work experience is invaluable in developing expertise and the all-important transferable skills, which will help you demonstrate your motivation and commitment to this area of work.

 However, finding experience will take time and effort; employers receive many CVs every week so you will have to work hard to stand out from the crowd.
-You can find out more about how to create a targeted CV in our complete CV guide.
+You can find out more about how to create a targeted CV in our CV Toolkit.

 Types of opportunities